bethroselang/bethroselang.github.io/prices.md

 For more information on the Keratin Complex Smoothing please click [here](/keratin)

+### Note On Appointments

+Just a friendly reminder for your appointment times.

+I run to a tight schedule in order to get all my clients in and looking fabulous.
+With this in mind, please check your route to get to me.
+There are many road closures this time of year and I would hate to turn anyone away if arriving late, or disappoint if I can’t do full service that you have booked.
+Also charges will apply if I have to cancel an appointment.

 Something you want that's not listed?
 Get in touch using [this](/contact) form or email me at [bethroselang@hotmail.co.uk](mailto:bethroselang@hotmail.co.uk)